 How do we handle MCP servers from third-party vendors?

-Third-party MCP servers you don't control are the hardest case.
-At minimum: route them through your gateway so you control the auth layer, enforce rate limiting, and capture audit logs even if the vendor's server itself does nothing with user identity.
-Treat third-party MCP servers with the same skepticism as any third-party SaaS integration — audit their data handling practices before connecting them to internal systems.
+Third-party MCP servers you do not control are the hardest case.
+At minimum: route them through your gateway so you control the auth layer, enforce rate limiting, and capture audit logs even when the vendor's server itself does nothing with user identity.
+Treat them with the skepticism you would apply to any third-party SaaS integration.
+Three questions to ask the vendor before connecting: which data from tool calls do you retain and for how long, does your server support OIDC or only static secrets, and do you have a SOC 2 Type II report covering the MCP deployment?
+If they cannot answer those three, do not route internal data through their server.

-MCP server security doesn't require a rewrite.
-The protocol itself is sound — it just shipped without prescribing auth patterns because that's the deployer's job.
+MCP server security does not require a rewrite.
+The protocol is sound.
+It shipped without prescribing auth patterns because that is the deployer's job.
 The problem is that most deployers copy the quickstart, ship it, and move on.

-The four controls in this guide — token-based auth, identity propagation, gateway hardening, and structured error semantics — cover the vast majority of the attack surface for a typical enterprise MCP deployment.
-None of them require changing the MCP protocol or waiting for the roadmap to catch up.
+The four controls in this guide — token-based auth, identity propagation, gateway hardening, structured error semantics — close the bulk of the attack surface for a typical enterprise MCP deployment.
+None of them require changing the protocol or waiting for the roadmap to catch up.

-The teams that close these gaps now will spend their next security review explaining a well-reasoned architecture.
-The teams that don't will spend it explaining an incident.
+The teams that close these gaps now spend their next security review explaining a well-reasoned architecture.
+The teams that do not spend it explaining an incident.

 On MCP specification versions